ctkelley/MultiPrecisionArrays.jl/docs/src/index.md

 As you can see the results are equally good.
 Note that the factorization object ```MPF``` is the output of ```mplu```.
 This is analogous to ```AF=lu(A)``` in LAPACK.

+You may not get exactly the same results for the examples on different hardware, BLAS, versions of Julia or this package.
+I am still playing with the termination criteria and the iteration count could grow or shrink as I do that.

 ```
 julia> using MultiPrecisionArrays